isabella232/O365-EDU-Python-Samples/Basics of SSO/README.md

     </body>
     </html>
    ```
-3. Edit **helloworld.html**, delete all code then copy and paste the following code.
+   Edit **helloworld.html**, delete all code and copy the following code to paste.
    ```python
     <!DOCTYPE html>
     <html>